NFig/NFig/docs/EncryptedSettings.md

 If you want to provide developers with a public key that they can use to encrypt the settings, while still keeping the private decryption key a secret, [RSA encrypton](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29) may be a good choice.

 `RsaSettingEncryptor` accepts an [RSA](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rsa(v=vs.110).aspx) object which it uses to encrypt or decrypt settings.
 RSA is an abstract class, so you'll want to use [RSACryptoServiceProvider](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rsacryptoserviceprovider%28v=vs.110%29.aspx), [RSACng](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rsacng(v=vs.110).aspx), or any other correct and secure RSA implementation.

+You must also provide the [RSAEncryptionPadding](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rsaencryptionpadding(v=vs.110).aspx) to use.

 Here is an example using `RSACryptoServiceProvider`: